-Dear MSW Student,
+Dear BSW Student,

-Congratulations on your acceptance to the Masters of Social Work program at Colorado Mesa University.
-You are joining a profession that was founded in 1898 and is committed to the core values of service, social, dignity and worth of a belief in the person, the value of human relationships, integrity and competence (NASW Code of Ethics, 2017).
-We're excited about working with students who are committed to learning to implement and live out these values as social workers in our community, state, country, and world.
+Congratulations on your selection to be a student in the Colorado Mesa University Bachelors in Social Work (BSW) Program.
+We are excited to welcome you in our CMU Council of Social Work Education accredited BSW Program.
+You are joining a profession that was founded in 1898 and is committed to the core values of service, social justice, dignity and worth of a person, the importance of human relationships, integrity, and competence (NASW Code of Ethics, 2021).
+We're excited about working with students who are committed to learning to implement and live out these values as social workers in our community, state, nation, and internationally.

 Social work is a profession that has a unique perspective on problems and possibilities facing individuals, families, organizations, and communities.
 We will have the opportunity to learn together about new perspectives, theories, and models that can guide us in our work.
-Your courses will be challenging in various ways, some will play to your individual strength's while others will provide new learning opportunities.
-We look forward to engaging with you on this journey to become an independent professional social worker.
+Your courses will be challenging in various ways, some will play to your individual strengths others will provide new learning opportunities.
+We look forward to engaging with you on this journey to become a social worker.